Jackass 3D: Jackass 3.5

 Jackass 3.5 was a direct-to-home media version with additional footage.
 The film was compiled from outtakes shot during the making of the third film, and released in weekly installments on Joost from April 1 through June 13, 2011.
 The first trailer was originally released online on January 27, 2011, and the feature-length movie was released on Blu-ray and DVD on June 14, 2011, less than a week before Ryan Dunn's death.

-The most notable added bits include: Johnny Knoxville attempting to skate on full speed treadmills, Bam Margera skating through four walls made of drywall, Steve-O getting his ass bit by an alligator snapping turtle, Ryan Dunn running on a row of chairs while wearing binoculars, Dave England BASE jumping off a motorcycle, Chris Pontius getting his penis pecked by a woodpecker, Wee Man scaring members of the cast while he's camouflage painted in the hallway, Preston Lacy getting hit on his head by a ball attached to bungee cord, and Ehren McGhehey unsuspectingly getting electrocuted by defibrillators while he's sleeping.
+The most notable added bits include: Johnny Knoxville attempting to skate on full speed treadmills, Bam Margera skating through four sheets of drywall, Steve-O getting bit by an alligator snapping turtle, Ryan Dunn running on a row of chairs while wearing binoculars, Dave England BASE jumping off a motorcycle, Chris Pontius getting his penis pecked by a woodpecker, Wee Man scaring members of the cast while he's camouflage painted in the hallway, Preston Lacy getting hit on his head by a ball attached to bungee cord, and Ehren McGhehey unsuspectingly getting shocked by defibrillators while he's sleeping.

 In describing the sequel in an interview conducted prior to Jackass 3Ds theatrical release, Johnny Knoxville said, "We shot two movies worth of material."
 Originally, Knoxville said the film might be ready for a Christmas 2010 DVD release, but it was reported in late October that the film would not be released until after Christmas.

 The television premiere for Jackass 3.5 was June 9 on MTV, which was followed by an encore on MTV2 on June 10.
 Notably, it was shown on November 28, 2011, after the Tribute to Ryan Dunn on MTV.

 The DVD was released in Australia on August 3 as part of an eight-disc box-set which also includes the other movies, all three volumes of the television series and the Lost Tapes.
 The film was released as a separate disc on September 1.
 The set was also published in the United States & Canada in 2016, omitting the series (already released on DVD there), but including the 3 main films, as well as the three "Jackass .5" films, plus Jackass Presents: Bad Grandpa and its ".5" film.

 Spin-off

 In March 2012, Johnny Knoxville discussed the possibility of a fourth film, saying "we're keeping our mind open" and "I've got 50–60 ideas on top of all the stuff we didn't get to shoot."
 Then in June 2012, it was reported Paramount "registered several domains for a film that would be called Bad Grandpa."

-During Bam Margera's September 18, 2012 interview on The Howard Stern Show about Jackass he said: "There's going to be a whole movie about Knoxville's grandpa character."
+During Bam Margera's September 18, 2012, interview on The Howard Stern Show about Jackass he said: "There's going to be a whole movie about Knoxville's grandpa character."

 Bad Grandpa was officially announced in July 2013 and released on October 25, 2013, exactly 11 years after the release of the first film.
 The film was dedicated to cast member Ryan Dunn, who died in 2011 following a fatal car crash.